07manan/feature-flag/README.md

 ```

 **Key design decisions:**
-- Written in Go for raw throughput — serves ~1,000 RPS with p50 of 0.33ms
+- Written in Go for raw throughput — sustained ~1,000 RPS at p50 0.33 ms in the benchmark
-- L1 cache yields sub-millisecond responses for 95-98% of requests
+- L1 in-process cache serves repeat reads from memory, keeping typical latency well under a millisecond
-- Subscribes to Redis Pub/Sub for real-time cache invalidation from Admin API
+- Subscribes to Redis Pub/Sub for cache invalidation from the Admin API — best-effort and eventual, no polling
-- Stateless — horizontally scalable behind a load balancer
+- Stateless — designed to scale horizontally behind a load balancer (benchmarked single-instance)

 **Tech:** Go · Chi router · Ristretto (in-memory cache) · Redis · PostgreSQL